GiovanniSalmeri/yellow-diary/README.md

     YYYY-MM-DD | HH:MM | HH:MM | label | place  | description | tags

-Events can be written also in a `.tsv` or a `.csv` format (in this latter place and description must be wrapped in quotes if they contain commas).
+Events can be written also in a `.tsv` or a `.csv` format.

-To add a poster to an event (e.g. with the complete programme), put it in `media/diary/posters/` with the name `YYYY-MM-DD-label.pdf`.
+To add a poster to an event, put it in `media/diary/posters/` with the name `YYYY-MM-DD-label.pdf`.
 To add an image different from the poster thumbnail, put it in `media/diary/thumbnail/` with the name `YYYY-MM-DD-label.jpg` and a timestamp newer than that of the poster.

 In `place` and `description`, use `*` for italic, `**` for bold, `[text](URL)` for linking, `\n` for newline.
 Other URLs and email addresses are autolinked.
 In `place`, enclose an address in square brackets (e.g. `Galleria degli Uffizi, [Piazzale degli Uffizi 6, Firenze]`), or write GPS coordinates in brackets (e.g. `Galleria degli Uffizi, Piazzale degli Uffizi 6, Firenze [43.7684,11.2556]`), in order to add a link to a pop-up map.

-## How to show an events list

-Create a `[diary]` shortcut.

-The following arguments are available, all but the first argument are optional:

-`Name` = file name
-`TimeSpan` = show `future` or `past` events
-`Max` = number of events to show per shortcut, 0 for unlimited
-`Tags` = show events with specific tags, wrap multiple tags into quotes

-Note: Since the year of the events is not displayed, keep the events of each year in a different file and provide with an appropriate heading the page where you embed the diary.
+Since the year of the events is not displayed, keep the events of each year in a different file and provide with an appropriate heading the page where you embed the diary.

-If you want to customise the events with CSS, write a `diary-custom.css` file, put it into your `system/extensions` folder, open file `system/extensions/yellow-system.ini` and change `DiaryStyle: custom`.
-Another option to customise the events with CSS is editing the files in your `system/themes` folder.
-It's recommended to use the latter option.

 ## Examples

 Content file with events list: